Book clubs: 10 Questions about ‘Deaf Row’

 Place matters

 For writers who grew up in the West the landscape is unconsciously woven into our storytelling.
 It’s natural because that’s what we know.
-And it’s the thing that makes our western regional literature distinctive.
-This past weekend, I was honored to deliver a keynote speech as the featured guest at the annual Authors Lunch, hosted […]
+And it’s the thing that makes our […]

 Read More…